Who we are

 Tina Rasmussen, Ph.D.

-Tina’s warm, supportive style and bright clarity helps students recognize their contact with their deeper nature, both on the cushion and in daily life.
+Tina’s warm, supportive style and bright clarity helps students recognize contact with their deeper nature, both on the cushion and in daily life.
 She has a decades long commitment to cultivating her own and others’ deep spiritual unfoldment while functioning in everyday life.

 Tina learned to meditate in 1976, at age 13.
 In 2003, after years of practice in Buddhist (Vipassana and Tibetan) and non-dual traditions, she was drawn to undertake an intensive year-long solo retreat during which a profound awakening to true nature occurred.
 In 2005, Tina attended a retreat with Burmese meditation master Ven.
 Pa Auk Sayadaw, who ordained her as a Buddhist nun.
 During the retreat, Tina became the first Western woman to complete the entire Samatha path in this lineage.

 After these life-changing experiences, at first Tina felt a strong pull to become a “cave yogi” and turn away from householder life.
 As the realization matured, functioning from this perspective while in the world became a more compelling life’s path.
-As an offering of gratitude to the dharma, in 2006, Tina and her husband Stephen Snyder wrote the book, Practicing the Jhanas, which was later published by Shambhala.
+As an offering of gratitude to the dharma, in 2006, she and Stephen Snyder wrote the book, Practicing the Jhanas, which was later published by Shambhala.
 In 2007 Tina became the first Western woman authorized by the Sayadaw to teach.
 Tina and Stephen now lead retreats and offer spiritual guidance to practitioners worldwide.

 Tina has also worked as an organization development consultant and coach for more than 25 years.
 She completed her Ph.D. in 1995, and has authored several published books on humanistic business practices.